petemcfarlane/petemcfarlane/source/_posts/2016-04-12-object-orientated-programming-in-php.md

 ### Firstly, what is an object?

 Put simply, it is something in your application that can have both state (_properties_) and also behavior (_methods_) that usually represents something in real life (we call this modeling our domain).

-We can design objects wherever it makes sense to: for introducing a new piece of logic, or creating a feature.
-A well designed object should do (or represent) one thing (this is called SRP or the Single Responsibility Principle).
+We can design objects wherever it makes sense to: for introducing a new piece of logic, or creating a feature or part of it.
+A well designed object should do (or represent) one thing - this is called SRP or the Single Responsibility Principle.
 There is no limit to the number of objects we can create or use in an applications, it is often better to have lots of small, simple objects that can be composed together to make up a larger application.

-Smaller, simpler objects are
+Smaller, simpler objects are:

  - easier to understand, read and reason about
  - easier to re-use (in this application and other applications)